Group Data into Bins module

-This article describes how to use the Group Data into Bins module in Azure Machine Learning Studio (classic), to group numbers or change the distribution of continuous data.
+This article describes how to use the Group Data into Bins module in Azure Machine Learning designer, to group numbers or change the distribution of continuous data.

 The Group Data into Bins module supports multiple options for binning data.
 You can customize how the bin edges are set and how values are apportioned into the bins.
 For example, you can: